jcadenas/simpsons-data-analysis/README.md

 Each Character Overview is complete with a character image, a random script line from the character, as well as a series of data views that rerender for each character.

 Under each character image, you will find a character script line.
 This is a random script line of the character from every script line from the first 26 seasons.
-Select the refresh icon to generate a new random script line ( I find I spend a lot of time playing with this feature "Homer Simpson: I have three kids and no money!
-Why can't I have no kids and three money?!")
+Select the refresh icon to generate a new random script line _( I find I spend a lot of time playing with this feature "Homer Simpson: I have three kids and no money!
+Why can't I have no kids and three money?!" :stuck_out_tongue: )_

 ## How to run